richardballard/notes/_posts/Jekyll/2018-10-01-Jekyll-on-Windows-10.md

 ## Setting up Jekyll environment on Linux

-Now we have Linux on our Windows machine we need to install the relevant dependancies that Jykell requires.
+Now we have Linux on our Windows machine we need to install the relevant dependencies that Jekyll requires.

 TODO: complete steps